hmrc/digital-engagement-platform-partials/README.md

 There is also Reactive and Proactive.
 This is set up in the Nuance portal but is something you may need to be aware of.

 ### Reactive chat skin
-Is where a user is expected to complete an action to trigger a webchat or Digital Assistand.
+Is where a user is expected to complete an action to trigger a web chat or digital assistant.
 For example click on a button or a link.

 ### Proactive chat skin